Exiv2/exiv2/msvc2005/ReadMe.txt

      This has been tested with the "Pro" versions of VS 2005/08/10/12 Some Express editions don't support 64 bit builds however it is  possible to build 32 bit libraries with "Express".
-     See notes below about DevStudio Express and building only Win32 or x64 builds
+     See notes below about Visual Studio Express and building only Win32 or x64 builds

      You need a DOS version of perl to build openssl.
 Not the cygwin version.
      I use ActiveState Perl.